 Proposal 6.
 If a node receives a type-2 indication, the node performs local re-routing, if possible, only for affected traffic as indicated by the type-2 indication.
 FFS re-routing principle (e.g., whether R16 principle or a new principle should be applied)

-Proposal 7:

-Proposal 7: To attempt to agree on option2, i.e., further propagation of type-2 indication is supported.
+Proposal 7: RAN2 to discuss if further propagation of type-2 indication is supported.

-Proposal 8: RAN2 to confirm that if further propagation of a tytpe-2 indication is supported, the propagation is based on a simple forwarding without re-generation of a type-2 indication.
+Proposal 8: (In case further propagation of type-2 indication is supported) RAN2 to discuss if the propagation is based on a simple forwarding without re-generation of a type-2 indication or a new type-2 indication is re-generated.

 Type-3 indication